deris/vim-magicalize/README.md

 vim-magicalize
 ===

-This is Vim plugin convert pattern of magic type each other.
+This is Vim plugin for converting several pattern to magic pattern.

+Usage
+---

+Under construction.

 License
 ---